How to Find a Song's Key from Its Chords

 C Major vs. A Minor: The Relative Ambiguity

-C major and A minor share all the same notes and chords.
-To distinguish them, listen for:
+C major and A minor share all the same notes and chords, so a match score alone won’t separate them.
+Listen for these instead:

-- Which chord starts or ends phrases (tonal center)
+- Which chord opens or closes a phrase (the tonal center)

-- Whether the progression builds tension toward C or resolves to Am
+- Whether the progression builds toward C or settles onto Am

 Try With Sound